Pedulla's 22 points lift Virginia Tech past No. 6 Virginia

 BLACKSBURG, Va.
 (AP) — Sean Pedulla scored 22 points and Virginia Tech beat No. 6 Virginia 74-68 on Saturday, snapping the Cavaliers’ seven-game winning streak.

-Pedulla hit 6 of 13 from the floor as the Hokies (14-10, 4-8 Atlantic Coast Conference) posted their biggest win of the season.
-He added 8 of 9 from the free-throw line as Virginia Tech never trailed.
+Pedulla made 6 of 13 from the floor as the Hokies (14-10, 4-8 Atlantic Coast Conference) posted their biggest win of the season.
+He added 8 of 9 from the free-throw line.
+Justin Mutts added 17 points.

 The Cavaliers tied the game at 38 on Gardner’s basket with 15:09 remaining, but the Hokies outscored Virginia 17-7 over the next seven minutes and never looked back.